cisagov/ScubaGear/baselines/exo.md

 of an email such that it appears to be a legitimate email sent by your agency, fasciliting phishing attacks.
 SPF mitigates this by providing a mechanism for email recipients to detect emails spoofed in this way.
+SPF is required for federal, executive branch, departments and agencies by BOD 18-01.
 - _Last modified:_ June 2023

 ### Resources